iotaledger/one-click-tangle/hornet-mainnet-k8s/tutorial.md

 In this tutorial you will learn how to run [IOTA](https://wiki.iota.org/chrysalis-docs/welcome) mainnet [Hornet](https://wiki.iota.org/hornet/welcome) nodes on a Kubernetes (K8s) environment.
 [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) is a portable, extensible, open-source platform for managing containerized workloads and services, that facilitates both **declarative configuration** and automation.
 It has a large, rapidly growing ecosystem.
 K8s services, support and tools are widely available from multiple cloud providers.

-If you are not familiar with K8s we recommend you to start by [learning the technology](https://kubernetes.io/docs/tutorials/kubernetes-basics/).
+If you are not familiar with K8s we recommend you to start by [learning the K8s technology](https://kubernetes.io/docs/tutorials/kubernetes-basics/).

 ## Introduction

 Running Hornet nodes on K8s can enjoy all the advantages of a declarative, managed, portable and automated container-based environment.
 However, as Hornet nodes are stateful services with several persistence, configuration and peering requirements, the task can be challenging.
 To overcome it, the IOTA Foundation under the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) project is providing K8s recipes and associated scripts that intend to educate developers on how nodes can be automatically deployed, peered and load balanced in a portable way.

-Furthermore, a ready to be used script allows running multiple Hornet instances "in one click" in your K8s environment of choice, but also provides a blueprint of the best practices to be followed by K8s administrators when deploying production-ready environments.
+Furthermore, a ready to be used script allows running multiple Hornet instances "in one click" in your K8s environment of choice, but also provides a blueprint with the best practices to be leveraged by K8s administrators when deploying production-ready environments.

 ## Deployment using the "one click" script

 For running the [one click script](https://github.com/iotaledger/one-click-tangle/hornet-mainnet-k8s/README.md) you need to get access to a K8s cluster.
 For local development we recommend [microk8s](https://microk8s.io/).
-In addition you need the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line tool properly configured to get access to your cluster.
+In addition you need the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line tool [properly configured](https://kubernetes.io/docs/reference/kubectl/overview/) to get access to your cluster.

 The referred script accepts the following parameters (passed as command line variables):

 * `NAMESPACE`: The namespace where the one-click script will create the K8s objects. `tangle` by default.
 * `PEER`: A multipeer address that will be used to peer your nodes with.
-If no address is provided, autopeering will be configured.
+If no address is provided, autopeering will be configured for the first Hornet Node of the set.
 * `INSTANCES`: The number of Hornet instances to be deployed. `1` by default.
 * `INGRESS_CLASS`: The class associated to the [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) object that will be used to expose externally the Node API endpoint so that it can be load balanced.
 It can depend on the target K8s environment. `nginx` by default.